Construction Management Courses

 Quality Assurance and Quality Control

 Study of Quality Assurance and Quality Control (QA/QC) in the construction process.
 The constructors' roles in ensuring quality are analyzed.
 Interpretation of building code requirements, assessment of the utilization of QA/QC and its impact on project quality, cost, schedule, productivity, and safety are examined.
-(Formerly BCM 405) 3 Credits (3 Lecture - 0 Lab) Prerequisite(s): BCM420 and BCM430.
-(Writing Enriched)
+3 Credits (3 Lecture) Prerequisite(s): BCM420 and BCM430.
+(Writing Enriched) Spring Only.

 Senior Capstone Project

 Capstone course for the Construction Management (BCM) program, designed to provide instruction in the successful analysis of a construction-related project.
 Coordination with the BCM course faculty is required to propose, design and implement a project that will analyze, integrate, and synthesize concepts and knowledge from previous BCM and related course work.
 Independent research is used to develop projects in preparation for a formal final presentation for the BCM course faculty, selected other college professors, and participating industry professionals.
 The Directed BCM Construction Elective must be completed prior to enrolling in this course.
-(Formerly BCM 495) 3 Credits (3 Lecture - 0 Lab) Prerequisite(s): BCM420 and BCM430.
+3 Credits (3 Lecture) Prerequisite(s): BCM420 and BCM430.
+Spring Only.